peaclab/Prodigy/README.md

 The script will read the experiment data from the specified `results_dir`, generate a bar plot, and save it in the specified `plot_output_dir` as `prodigy_increasing_num_samples_results.pdf`.

-7. The plot will be displayed on the screen if your terminal supports it, nevertheless, the plot will be saved as a PDF to the designated output.
+7. The plot will be displayed on the screen if your terminal supports it.
+Nevertheless, the plot will be saved as a PDF to the designated output.

 8. You can open the saved PDF file to view and analyze the plotted results.

 ### Using Prodigy with Your Pipeline

 During our experiments we use Lightweight Distributed Metric Service [LDMS](https://github.com/ovis-hpc/ldms-containers) to collect telemetry data using the available samplers: "meminfo", "vmstat", and "procstat".
-The flow of the designed pipeline shown below, and feel free to update according to your needs.
+The flow of the designed pipeline shown below, and feel free to update it according to your needs.

 #### Data Format

-If you have your own sampler data collected from another telemetry frameworks, you can convert them to the necessary format shown below.
+If you have your own sampler data collected from other telemetry frameworks, you can convert them to the necessary format shown below.

 Train or test data must have the following 3 common columns: **job_id, component_id, and timestamp**. component_id column is also known as node_id.
 However, since the node_ids are not unique, we also require job_id.
-In other words, job_id and component_id combination gives us a unique representation which will be matched with labels.
+In other words, job_id and component_id combination gives us a unique representation that will be matched with labels.

 |    |   job_id |   component_id |   timestamp |   MemTotal::meminfo |   Active::meminfo |   processes::procstat |
 |---:|---------:|---------------:|------------:|--------------------:|------------------:|----------------------:|